aroudaki/app-builder/docs/langgraph-migration-plan.md

 - **Improved observability and debugging** capabilities
 - **Future extensibility** for complex agent interaction patterns

-By following this plan, the system will evolve from a simple sequential pipeline to a sophisticated AI agent orchestration platform while maintaining full backward compatibility with existing clients and infrastructure.
+By following this plan, the system will be completely transformed from a simple sequential pipeline to a sophisticated AI agent orchestration platform with full AG-UI protocol compatibility.